 The purpose of this TechNote is to briefly discuss the scenario management in the Bentley OpenFlows products.
 There are also Quick Start Lessons related to Scenario Management.
-These can be found by opening the product and going to Help > Quick Start Lessons.
+These can be found by opening the product and going to File>Help > Quick Start Lessons.

 A Scenario is a set of Alternatives and Calculation Options.
 Alternatives contain the actual model data.
 Calculation Options allows the user to run different types of analyses.
 The available items and properties listed for Alternatives and Calculation Options will vary from product to product.